New to the site? Try Quick User Guide

 As you progress through the rest of this guide, you will address each of the remaining components.

-Too often, conversations about digital equity remain siloed in the technology department.
-While these individuals are certainly critical stakeholders, who else should contribute to the conversation, and why?
-An essential first step is to bring a diversity of perspectives, ideas, and experiences to the table so that your team represents those who are most affected by issues pertaining to digital equity: students, teachers, school and academic leaders, and the technology team.
-Given the holistic nature of the challenge, also consider adding outside stakeholders such as parents or community members who may view the challenge from supplementary perspectives and help to uncover uncommon solutions.
+An essential first step involves bringing a diversity of expertise, ideas, and experiences to the table so that your team represents those most affected by issues pertaining to digital equity: students, teachers, building and academic leaders, and the technology team.
+Given the holistic nature of digital equity, it is critical to ask who else should contribute to the conversation and why.

 As you complete the activities below, ask yourself: